All About Housesitting for Boomers & Travellers

 For the homeowner this is a fantastic way to make sure your home is taken care of.
 If you go away for any length of time the cost of having your pets stay in a kennel can be very expensive, not to mention incredibly traumatic for fur babies.
 What do you do if you have chickens, rabbits or horses who looks after them?
 Perhaps you have a great garden with vegetables and a yard to maintain, whatever better way to make sure the garden is taken care of.
 In addition, your house is vacant and you can be robbed, pipes could burst, windows get broken and damage could occur that you have no idea about.
 With a housesitter all this can be a thing of the past.

 We are very lucky, both of us were born in the UK and have the ability to obtain an Irish passport so even with Brexit we have the chance to live in almost every European Union country we could want to.
 Obtaining our Irish passports wasn’t as easy as we thought and stay tuned for the story on that coming soon.
 If you have Irish ancestry you can read how to get your passport and move to Ireland here.
-If you fancy something a little warmer Mexico is a great options and a pretty easy place with regard to the financial requirements for residency you can read more about that here.
+If you fancy something a little warmer Mexico is a great option and a pretty easy place with regard to the financial requirements for residency you can read more about that here.
+Fancy anywhere in the EU, why not check and see if you can obtain residency by descent.

-As a newbie we have found the best site for us to find great housesitting gigs so far is House Carers, all of our sits have come through this platform but we expect now we will have much better references and lots of experience so we hope to utilize the other platforms and get some more sits.
+As a newbie we have found the best two sites for us to find great housesitting gigs so far is House Carers, and HousesitMatch all of our sits have come through these platforms but we expect now we will have much better references and lots of experience so we hope to utilize the other platforms and get some more sits.
 I reckon we have applied for over 60 sits between all the platforms in total.
 One annoying factor is that you apply for sits and never hear anything not even the decency of a thanks but no thanks.

 In other cases we have got the sit but the homeowner has backed out for various reasons.
 In a few cases we have met the homeowner when we didn’t get the sit and are first in line for the next available sit.
 It pays to be polite and friendly and always take the chance to chat and get to know the homeowner.
 Particularly if you really want to sit in the area.
 Just as an example we are currently housesitting in Yorkshire, but we got turned down for the sit initially.
 I contacted the homeowner and said thanks for considering us and if you should need someone in future keep us in mind.
 Well they did just that and we got the sit.